primer/react/.changeset/actionmenu-reenable-focus-trap.md

 '@primer/react': patch
 ---

-ActionMenu: Re-enable focus trap.
-It was disabled in v35.6.0 to improve keyboard navigation, that led to a regression for ActionMenu within focus zones (example: AnchoredOverlay)
+ActionMenu: Fix keyboard navigation for ActionMenu inside Overlay by re-enabling focus trap.
+It was disabled in v35.6.0, that led to a regression for ActionMenu within focus zones (example: AnchoredOverlay)